Legalese/Privacy-Policy

 • Don't worry about pre-revocation use; just don't do any post-revocation use.

-• If you're thinking about starting some hard-to-back-out-of project that uses stuff from this webpage, and that you could find yourself suddenly not permitted to use any more, then double-check back to this webpage.
+• If you're thinking about starting some hard-to-back-out-of project that uses material from this webpage, and that you could find yourself suddenly not permitted to use any more, then double-check back to this webpage.

 • Not that I undertake, warrant, or represent anything, of course.